Tribal Seeds: Roots Party EP (2017)

 Tribal Seeds released a second EP titled, Roots Party on December 1, 2017, which debuted at the top of the charts at #1 on Billboard, iTunes, and Amazon Reggae charts.
 The EP consists of five new tracks including; "Aroma", "Gunsmoke" (featuring Protoje), "Roots Party", "Empress" and "Rude Girl", along with three dub tracks.
 (The European version of Roots Party EP was released on June 6, 2018.
 It includes five bonus tracks.)

 Live album (2020)

 The band recorded their first live album titled Tribal Seeds Live: The 2020 Sessions, which released on November 20, 2020.

-Tours
+Ancient Blood (2024)

-Tribal Seeds have toured throughout the United States, as well as performing in Aruba, Guam, and Mexico.
-They shared the stage with reggae artists such as Gregory Isaacs, Julian Marley, Stephen Marley, Matisyahu, Rebelution, SOJA, Steel Pulse, and Sublime with Rome.
-They also opened up for rock, pop and R&B groups like Cee Lo Green, Dave Matthew's Band, Jack White, Jane's Addiction, Jason Mraz, MGMT, O.A.R., Pretty Lights, Red Hot Chili Peppers, Skrillex, and Taking Back Sunday.
+Tribal Seeds released their fifth studio album, titled Ancient Blood on February 9, 2024.
+The 17-track album features: Gonzo & Maad T-Ray, Hector Roots Lewis, Hempress Sativa, Hollie Cook, Kabaka Pyramid, The Movement, Romain Virgo, The Elovaters, Twinkle Brothers, as well Spanish singer Chiquis Lozoya.

 Awards and honors

 Their debut album helped garner them the Best World Music title at the San Diego Music Awards (2008).

 Tribal Seeds won Artist of the Year at the San Diego Music Awards in 2017.